 - Technical agencies should consider seconding their staff to coordination organization during an emergency.

-At the request of the Department of Disaster Management (DDM), Ministry of Home and Civil Affairs (MoHCA), Royal Government of Bhutan, UN-SPIDER organized a Technical Advisory Mission to Bhutan to evaluate the current and potential use of space-based information in Bhutan and to strengthen all aspects of disaster risk management and emergency response through better access to space-based information.
+At the request of the Department of Disaster Management (DDM), Ministry of Home and Civil Affairs (MoHCA), Royal Government of Bhutan, UN-SPIDER organized a Technical Advisory Mission to Bhutan to evaluate the current and potential use of in Bhutan and to strengthen all aspects of disaster risk management and emergency response through better access to space-based information.

 Mon, 02/06/2014 to Fri, 06/06/2014